 Artificial intelligence and machine learning algorithms that can read lips from videos are nothing extraordinary, actually.

 However, 46,8% are not up to par with the capabilities that artificial intelligence can show today.
-State-of-the-art systems struggle to overcome ambiguities in lip movements, which prevent their performance from surpassing that of audio-based speech recognition.
+State-of-the-art systems struggle to overcome ambiguities in lip movements, which prevents their performance from surpassing that of audio-based speech recognition.

 The AI method for reading the lip